 - Avoid ranking services.
 Match your interests to faculty interests or school features instead.
 Rankings can’t convey which school is right for you.

 - Consider funding options.
-Consult with UAR Advisors for information on how to pay for graduate or professional school.
+Consult with Academic Advising for information on how to pay for graduate or professional school.

 - Create a testing schedule.
 Develop your own study plan based on your experience with standardized tests and familiarity with required curriculum.
 You might consider commercial test preparation courses or study on your own depending on circumstances.
 Since testing requirements can vary, you should consult the guidelines for each school and fellowship competition.

-- Use the resources available to you through Undergraduate Advising and Research.
-UAR offers a variety of resources specially designed to help you plan for graduate and professional School.
-Visit Undergraduate Advising and Research in Sweet Hall or explore the online resources.
+- Use the resources available to you through Academic Advising.
+Academic Advising offers a variety of resources specially designed to help you plan for graduate and professional School.
+Visit Academic Advising in Sweet Hall or explore the online resources.

 There is a great deal of flexibility with designing academic plans that prepare you for business school.